 And if you're driving, your student needs to download and print out an unloading permit.
 Stick in the windshield of your car.
 It notifies our officers that you're ready to be directed to an unloading space.
 If your student has selected a timeslot (and we recommend it!), then the time will be right there on the permit.
 You can also download and print campus move-in maps, with the best routes marked.

-Note: while we know a student's family is closely involved with the logistics of move-in, things like housing assignments, pre-check-in forms and unloading permits all require your student to log in with their umich details.
+Note: while we know a student's family is closely involved with the logistics of move-in, things like housing assignments, pre-check-in forms, and unloading permits all require your student to log in with their U-M credentials.

 3. Keep that car moving